gitter-badger/Revised-CommAI-env/README.md

 New Issue.
 Pull Requests are welcome at any time, before coding please check in as the code is being updated several times a day and may diverge from your work.

-Service access, financial donations, or any form of sponsorship would be very welcome.   <a href="https://www.patreon.com/bePatron?u=5636094" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+Service access, financial donations, or any form of sponsorship would be very welcome.   <a href="https://www.patreon.com/bePatron?u=5636094" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

 #### Stephen Hope
 Ottawa, Canada